-Our Harm Reduction Psychotherapy Certificate Program is currently accepting applications for the Fall 2017 to Spring 2018 class.
-Our program offers a year-long immersion in the principles, theories, and practical application of harm reduction psychotherapy.
+Our Harm Reduction Psychotherapy Certificate Program offers a year-long immersion in the principles, theories, and practical application of harm reduction psychotherapy.
 Harm reduction psychotherapy is a collaborative, personalized, and empowering approach to help those with substance use issues and other risky behaviors.
 Our integrative perspective brings together relational psychoanalysis, psychodynamic psychotherapy, cognitive-behavioral therapy, and mindfulness approaches.
 Our program had been previously offered at The New School for Social Research and we are moving it to The Center for Optimal Living for the 2017-2018 cohort.
 Watch our video about the program featuring a student interview.

 • Fundamentals for conceptualizing, assessing, and treating substance misuse and other problematic behaviors